Introduction

 You must submit a completed registration form to the Registrar’s Office.
 Prior to submitting the form, you must identify a faculty supervisor and obtain his or her approval of your proposed project.

-Yes, as long as the work otherwise meets the requirement, namely a draft is reviewed by the faculty instructor as well as a peer.
+Yes, as long as the work otherwise meets the requirement, namely a draft is reviewed by the faculty instructor and you both receive and deliver written peer review, in partnership with a fellow upper-level J.D. student.

 Students can ask any HLS instructor to supervise written work, although faculty members on certain types of leave may not be available in a given term.
 You may contact faculty members directly, and we encourage you to do so earlier rather than later.
 Please note, the faculty member must have an appointment for the term in which the paper is being registered.